-Find out how PNG's scrimmage against West Brook went - Port Arthur News
+West Brook unleashes high-powered attack in PNG's final scrimmage before season opener - Port Arthur News

 “We did some good things tonight,” Faircloth said.
 “We’re looking forward to the season opener at home next week against Jasper.

-West Brook, under first-year coach Chuck Langston saw quarterback Bryce Anderson throw for 198 yards and two touchdowns, both of those to Dre Dennis, who finished with 130 yards receiving.
+West Brook, under first-year coach Chuck Langston, saw quarterback Bryce Anderson throw for 198 yards and two touchdowns, both of those to Dre Dennis, who finished with 130 yards receiving.
 The West Brook coaching staff made sure to point out the contributions of offensive linemen Mykel Janise and Jayden Davis.
-The Bruins, a Class 6A school face cross-city rival Beaumont United at 7 p.m.
+The Bruins, a Class 6A school, face cross-city rival Beaumont United at 7 p.m.
 Aug.
 27.

 “we’re a 5A school going up against a top 6A school,” Faircloth said.
 “It’s not easy, but these are the games that point out our weaknesses and make us better.”